-How Fluent Can You Become After Using This Language App For Three Weeks?
+How Much Can You Learn After Using This Language App For Three Weeks?

-Is it actually possible to learn a new language in just three weeks?
+Is it actually possible to learn a new language in just three weeks using language apps?

 The short answer: yes, according to an independent study conducted by researchers at the City University of New York (CUNY) and the University of South Carolina.

 The longer, more nuanced answer: it obviously depends on how you define the goalposts for “learning a new language.”

 No language apps, shortcuts or hacks in the world can replace years of careful, dedicated study and real-world immersion.
 But if what you’re looking to do is get off the ground and running at a conversational level, we’ve got the perfect cheat code to get you there in just a couple of weeks.
 The thing is, it’s not really a cheat code: it’s just good linguistic science.